Taguatinga, Federal District: Economy

 The main commercial centers of the city are the Avenida Comercial (divided into North and South), Avenida Central and Avenida Hélio Prates, the Alameda Shopping and the so-called Pistão Sul, where the Taguatinga Shopping, hypermarkets, a fashion fair, a business center, several colleges, a soft drink factory, and numerous car dealers, among other establishments, are located.

 A small industrial center (the QI) is located between Avenida Samdu Norte and Avenida Hélio Prates.
 There is another important industrial area near BR-060.

 The region known as "Sector H Norte", near BR-070, concentrates a large variety of workshops and auto-parts stores.
 In the QNL sector, near Avenida Elmo Serejo, there is a small printing industry sector (SIGT).

 The city was the 12th region with the most expensive launches in Brazil in 2012, according to the "Anuário do Mercado Imobiliário Brasileiro da Lopes", with eight developments, 1,192 units and 639 million reais in "Overall Sales Value".
 Comparatively, the DF was the fourth largest national market in 2012, with launches totaling a VGV of 3.3 billion reais.

+Transport

+Roads

+The so-called "Park Roads" connect Taguatinga to the Plano Piloto.
+There are three access roads: